francoccc/sfc-virtual-device-plugin/README.md

   ```
   bazel build //...
   ```

+## For client:
+  If you want to use in the container let your CPP project include the ```cc_library``` that was packeted and exported in Bazel.
+You can import ```@sfc-virtual-device-plugin//include:local_efvi_socket``` and compile in your own project.
+Also you can customize your own client library for different languages.
 ## Issues:
   The project is personal, specific and ...(May be it have some mistakes).
 If you have some problems, please contact to me by mail (frcc.fncme@gmail.com) and I will be glad to talk with you.